Environmental racism in the United States: Water pollution

-A study published by the Annual Review of Public Health found that Low-income communities and communities of color are more likely to have contaminated drinking water.
-Another study by a team of epidemiologists found that community water systems with higher nitrate concentrations tended to serve communities with higher proportions of Hispanic residents.
+A 2002 study published by the Annual Review of Public Health found that Low-income communities and communities of color are more likely to have contaminated drinking water.
+A 2019 study by a team of epidemiologists found that community water systems with higher nitrate concentrations tended to serve communities with higher proportions of Hispanic residents.
 Nitrates have been linked to cancer, reproductive problems, and death in infants.
-Additionally, contamination of drinking water contributes to 20 percent of lead poisoning in children; low-income African American and Latino children consistently have disproportionately high levels of lead in their blood.
+Additionally, contamination of drinking water contributes to 20 percent of lead poisoning in children; per studies in 2000 and 2004, low-income African American and Latino children have disproportionately high levels of lead in their blood.

 Several case studies demonstrate race-based inequalities in access to clean water.
-A recent, highly publicized example of water pollution's disproportionate effect on racial minorities is the Flint Water Crisis.
+A recent, highly publicized example of water pollution's disproportionate effect on racial minorities is the Flint water crisis.
 In 2014, Flint, Michigan, a city with a 57% Black population, switched its drinking water to the Flint River, which led to complaints about the water's taste and color.
 Studies found that the water was contaminated with lead from aging pipes.
 As of 2015, the US government had spent $80 million in addressing the Flint Water Crisis.

-Another example is East Orosi, a small, low-income, Latino town in California's San Joaquin Valley.
-In East Orosi, the groundwater is contaminated with nitrates due to fertilizer runoff at nearby farms.
+Another example is East Orosi, a small, low-income, Latino town in California's San Joaquin Valley where the groundwater was found to be contaminated with nitrates due to fertilizer runoff at nearby farms.

-Air Pollution
+Air pollution

 Air pollution is a growing problem in populous cities, particularly those neighboring airports.
 In the U.S., 70% of airborne lead exposure is caused by leaded aviation fuel.
 The Biden administration has prioritized efforts to reduce child lead exposure throughout their administration, but they have not yet banned the use of leaded aviation fuel.
 While the Clean Air Act of 1963 served to ban the uses of leaded gasoline, it has yet to address the continued consumption of leaded aviation fuel.
 The negative impact of the use of leaded aviation fuel can be seen in the case of the Reid-Hillview Airport in San Jose, where in 2021 blood lead levels of children living within a 1.5 mile radius of the airport tested at double that of children at the peak of the Flint Michigan Water crisis.
 Furthermore, 97% of the affected community identifies as non-white.
 Since then, the use of such fuel has been banned in Santa Clara County, but it remains a primary contributor of airborne lead in the rest of the United States.